 - Priority Core Areas Set of noncontiguous polygons selected by modeling where local protection and restoration actions can best contribute overall conservation goals (ALI 2014). - Priority Linkages Areas within the Columbia Plateau Ecoregion identified as important for maintaining movement opportunities for organisms or ecological processes (e.g., for animals to move to find food, shelter, or access to mates).
-In the WHCWG (2012) report, these are corridors identified by the models as important for wildlife movement between Habitat Concentration Areas (HCA). - Linkage Network System of habitats and areas important for connecting them.
+In the WHCWG (2012) report, these are corridors identified by the models as important for wildlife movement between Habitat Concentration Areas (HCA).

+• Linkage Network - System of habitats and areas important for connecting them.
 For the WHCWG linkage priorities, linkage networks represent the area encompassed by the combination of HCAs and modeled Priority Linkages that connect them (WHCWG 2012).

 Connectivity along the east/west ridgeline to the north of the Project and the north/south corridor to the west of Interstate 82 has been avoided or minimized by designing the Project to avoid impacts to Priority Linkages.
 Along the northern ridgeline, Turbines and associated roads have been set back and do not overlap with Priority Core Areas or High/Very High Linkage Areas (see Figure 1).
 Spacing between Turbines along a string will be approximately 0.25 mile from the tower base and the perpendicular distance between strings will be much greater (approximately 0.5 to 1 mile), which would maintain open areas of habitat (agriculture, grassland, and shrub-steppe), facilitate wildlife movement, and maintain habitat connectivity.
-A small portion of the eastern solar array overlaps with, but does not substantially encroach into, a Linkage Area and thus would not impede species movement or habitat connectivity within the Linkage Area.

-The two solar arrays located on the west side of the Project area do not overlap with a Priority Core Area or High Linkage Area.
-Wind turbines and associated infrastructure (with the exception of O&M buildings/substations) will remain unfenced, resulting in reduced habitat fragmentation and facilitate open movement of terrestrial wildlife species.
+The three solar arrays do not overlap with Priority Core Areas or High Linkage Areas.
+Turbines and associated infrastructure (with the exception of O&M buildings/substations) will remain unfenced, resulting in reduced habitat fragmentation and facilitate open movement of terrestrial wildlife species.
 By designing the Project in a manner that avoids or minimizes disturbances in modeled corridor areas, terrestrial wildlife corridors within the Horse Heaven Hills will be maintained.